 Sweden won it in 1999 and got to host in 2000, which was a big deal even though it missed “peak obsession” for me by a few years.
 In 2013 we hosted again, but this time far away from me on the other side of the country.
 It’s lovely to have it back here again, it reminds me what a fascinating institution it really is.

 I am of course aware that this contest is not cool.
 Neither is it musically sophisticated or particularly authentic.
 Many regard it as a joke, a weapons-grade concentration of trash culture and a festival of the lamest music you ever get to hear in mainstream media.
 I totally get that.
-It’s somewhat true (even if it is a little bit unfair since we get to hear live performances in large arenas, which sound much worse than the polished studio versions we get to hear everywhere else).
-The whole show, from the music and the clothes to the humor, is aggressively unhip and aims for the lowest common denominator.
+It’s somewhat true (even if it is a little bit unfair since we get to hear live performances in large arenas, which sound much worse than the polished studio versions we get to hear everywhere else) although not nearly as true now as it was in the past.
+The whole show, from the music and the clothes to the humor, is aggressively unhip.

-Nowadays there are about 40 entries every year, and I find maybe 1 or 2 worth expending a few key presses to add to some permanent playlist (to be fair, that does change when alcohol gets involved) So why do I like it?
+Nowadays there are about 40 entries every year, and I find maybe 1 or 2 worth adding to some permanent playlist (to be fair, that does change when alcohol gets involved) So why do I like it?
 Why would I even say I love it?

 But first, let’s just look at the surface.
 It’s quite a surface.
 There is something impressive just about the fact that the ESC is such an incredibly large event.
 Someone called it “sports for people who don’t like sports”, and that pretty much sums it up (I’ve also heard it called “the Gay Olympics”).
 I don’t think it’s a coincidence that the peak of my ESC obsession phase coincided perfectly with when I really cared about sports—old enough to be really into things but young enough not to have experienced the eventual fatigue of yearly repetition.